Gabby Allen Tugs On Bikini Top While Showing Off Tight Body

 Dozens took some time to leave compliments.

-“You remind me of Marilyn Monroe such a beauty,” one fan wrote, adding gold star emoji.
+“You remind me of Marilyn Monroe such a beauty,” one person wrote, adding gold star emoji.

 “Wow AND I love love the hair,” a second Instagram user chimed in.